Skip to Content

 Proud of my son – Being gay in Ukraine © www.061.ua

-Gay in Ukraine: Higher likelihood of suicide among LGBTQ+ teens in Ukraine
+LGBTQ+ rights in Ukraine in 2025: Higher likelihood of suicide among LGBTQ+ teens

 However, the activist knows that radical groups have now also discovered the concept of courses and training for themselves and propagated ‘traditional’ family values.
-In many regions, further education on LGBT issues is not possible through the offerings of TERGO because the local governments would prevent this.
+In many regions, further education on LGBTQ+ rights and issues in Ukraine 2025 is not possible through the offerings of TERGO because the local governments would prevent this.
 Also, (financial) support from the Ukrainian state is completely absent.
 Nevertheless, TERGO continues to focus on creating visibility.
 This is the only way to achieve LGBT normality in Ukrainian society.

-If you want to read more travel news and background stories about the LGBTQ+ community, simply follow Couple of Men on InstagramTwitterYouTube, Pinterest, and Facebook!
+If you want to read more travel news and background stories about the LGBTQ+ community, simply follow Couple of Men on Instagram, Threads, TikTokYouTube, Pinterest, and Facebook!

 Sarah & Karl & Daan.